 You are required to meet both in-person and online.
 The majority of course work may take place online, but students may be required to complete specific projects, tests, or orientations on the physical campus.
 This includes courses that require only a one-time meeting with a faculty member.
 Hybrid courses can be counted toward your F-1 full-time enrollment requirements as in-person courses.

 You are required to complete all course requirements, lectures, or other activities online.
 There are no required in-person meetings.
 A maximum of 1 online course (max of 3-4 units) per semester can be counted towards your F-1 full-time enrollment requirement.
 However, this does not account for extra units for more than 12 units for undergraduates and 9 units for graduates.

 You must be enrolled in the exact number of units specified on the RCL form and as confirmed by your Department Advisor, or this may result in processing delays.

 RCL for Academic Reasons: Your first semester studying in the U.S. and are having difficulty with:

-- Improper course level placement (available during the first academic year)
+- Improper course level placement (available during academic program).

 1. Academic Advisor, Department Chair, or Dean must Authorize the Academic RCL